cterdam/genpro/src/README.md

 ### Adding a new option within an existent group

 - Modify the group schema to add the new option as a field.
-  - If it can only take a few values, use `Literal` as its type.
+  - If it can only take a few values, use `Literal` or other Pydantic verification schemes.
   - If this is a shell variable, its default factory should fetch it from shell.

 - If this value necessitates postprocessing, modify `src/config/scaffold.py`.